Divorce Solicitors Covering Southampton and Portsmouth

 Your case your way, on an hourly basis, whereby you receive advice from us, but you are responsible for preparing all the paperwork

 We will provide estimates and can agree monthly payment to help with budgeting.

 We will advise you on receipt of divorce papers and help you complete the Acknowledgement of Service.

 £175 + VAT

 PLUS - We will provide initial information FREE.

 We will pinpoint the matters that need attention and highlight any problems that need to be dealt with immediately or may arise later on.
-We will advise whether Legal Aid is available and what other payment plans are available.
+We will advise whether Legal Aid is available and if not discuss other payment options with you.
 Telephone us on 023 92 483322 to discuss further.